-Though infant language development has been widely studied, individual differences that affect language development such as speed of processing has recently received increased attention.
+Though infant language development has been widely studied, individual differences that affect language development, such as speed of processing, have recently received increased attention.
 Speed of processing refers to how quickly infants process signals such as actions and speech and how this affects their acquisition of knowledge.

 In most literature on this topic, infants’ vocabulary size is measured using CDI questionnaires and responses from their caregivers.
 Infants will then take part in an eye-tracking task based on the looking-while-listening paradigm where they are presented with visual and speech stimuli in the form of two images and a sentence including a target word.
 The reaction time from the speech stimuli until the infant looks at the image corresponding to the target word is measured.
 It has often been found that processing speed predicts vocabulary size and acquisition.

 While the amount of research on this topic is growing, we have yet to find a meta-analysis consolidating these findings.
 A meta-analysis is vital for furthering our understanding of how infants’ speed of processing influences their ability to process and acquire new vocabulary.
 Three research questions were proposed for this project:

 Are individual differences in speed of processing stable across development?

 What is the magnitude of the correlation between speed and concurrent vocabulary size and is this moderated by other variables?